jweber94/angular_todo_app/README.md

 ## Deployment on github pages
 See https://angular.io/guide/deployment#deploy-to-github-pages

+I needed to type the following:
+`$ ng build --output-path docs --base-href /angular_todo_app/ && cp docs/index.html docs/404.html`

+Make sure to create the `404.html` file in the `/docs` folder to make the github pages deployment work properly.

 ## ToDos
 + Make the github pages working
 + Clear the input after adding a todo